ocpi/ocpi/mod_commands.md

 ##### Request Parameters

 There are no URL segment parameters required by OCPI.
-It is up to implementation of the eMSP what parameters are put in the URL.
+It is up to the implementation of the eMSP  to determine what parameters are put in the URL.
 The eMSP sends a URL in the POST method body to the CPO.
 The CPO is required to use this URL for the asynchronous response by the Charge Point.
-It is advised to make this URL unique for every request, for example by adding a unique id as a URL segment.
+It is advised to make this URL unique for every request to differentiate simultanous commands, for example by adding a unique id as a URL segment.

 Example:
 `/ocpi/emsp/2.0/commands/RESERVE_NOW/1234`